dcao/seascape/README.md

 # seascape

-UCSD offers a tool called [CAPE](http://cape.ucsd.edu), which allows students to report feedback on their course at the end of each term.
-However, the site has some issues which make the data harder to understand.
-Most notably, there's no context for any of the numbers, so it's pretty hard to compare classes and professors.
+UCSD offers multiple tools for finding information about courses.
+Among these includes a tool for evaluating courses and instructors ([CAPE](http://cape.ucsd.edu)), and other tools which report course prerequisites and registration info.
+This information is spread out across multiple disparate sources and is hard to use for enrollment purposes.

+Additionally, UCSD has internal APIs for accessing this information.
+However, despite the fact that all this info is publicly available for all UCSD students, getting programmatic access to this info is nontrivial at best.

-Seascape (Super Extra Awesome Spicier CAPE) is a solution to this, providing visualizations and extra statistics to make CAPE data easier to understand and compare.
+**Seascape** (Super Extra Awesome Spicier CAPE) is a solution to this, providing visualizations and extra statistics to make CAPE and course data easier to understand and compare.
+Seascape also aims to provide an API for public UCSD course info to allow other developers programmatic access to this information.

-For more info, see [the blogpost](https://cao.st/posts/seascape).
+For more info, see [the original blogpost](https://cao.sh/posts/seascape).

 ## Scraping data

-Seascape relies on scraping data from the CAPE website for its function; this can be accomplished with the `scrape-sparse` executable.
-There are two ways of running it:

-- Without an argument, during which it will use Selenium to navigate to the correct page and scrape the data (you will need to log into your UCSD account during the process).

-- With a file argument pointing to the downloaded CAPE Results page, where the data can be scraped without Selenium.
+Seascape scrapes data from multiple sources scattered around UCSD's websites.
+These scrapers are contained within the `seascrape` Scrapy project, and there exists two spiders for scraping CAPE data and course prerequisite info.

 ## Acknowledgments